-Written by: Melissa Mckee, DVM
+By: Melissa Mckee, DVM

 Melissa McKee, DVM, offers advice on managing bleeding wounds.

-Sooner or later, every horse owner is going to have to deal with a wound, from first aid through to the final healing stages.
+Sooner or later, every horse owner is going to have to deal with a wound, or wounds, from first aid through to the final healing stages.
 Fortunately, horses are very accomplished healers, which is terrific because they are also very accomplished at getting into trouble.
 By providing prompt first aid and maintaining the basic principles of controlling hemorrhage, gentle tissue handling and cleanliness, you will set your horse up for a successful and hopefully uncomplicated resolution of the injury.

 While many minor wounds do not require additional care, there are a few situations where veterinary attention is critical.
 If you are ever in doubt, call your vet right away for advice.
 It is easier to prevent most serious complications than to try to deal with the consequences of an improperly treated injury.